-Positive COVID-19 Case Response In the event that an individual tests positive for COVID-19, the children and staff assigned to the room where the individual was present will be restricted from returning to the program for a period of no less than five days from last day of exposure (10 days for children in an infant or pretoddler classroom).
+In the event that an individual tests positive for COVID-19, the children and staff assigned to the room where the individual was, will be restricted from returning to the program for a period of no less than 14 days from last day of exposure.
+Anyone identified through contract tracing, who had close contact with the person who tested positive, will also be denied entrance to the program for 14 days.